 How can a collaborative care approach benefit patients with hyperglycemia?

-Working together with a team of nurses, doctors, dietitians, and diabetes educators helps manage diabetes better.
+Working with a team of nurses, doctors, dietitians, and diabetes educators helps manage diabetes better.
 This ensures all aspects of care are covered, from medical to educational needs.

 What are the evidence-based treatment protocols for hyperglycemia?